stefjnl/AIProjectOrchestrator/README.md

 - `GET /api/projects/{id}` - Get a specific project
 - `POST /api/projects` - Create a new project

+## Web UI

+The Web UI is a Blazor Server application that provides a complete interface for:
+- Managing projects
+- Monitoring AI workflow progress
+- Reviewing AI-generated content
+- Approving or rejecting AI outputs

+Access the Web UI at http://localhost:8087 when running with Docker, or https://localhost:5002 when running locally.

 ## Configuration

-The application can be configured using `appsettings.json` files in the `AIProjectOrchestrator.API` project.
+The application can be configured using `appsettings.json` files in the respective projects:
+- API configuration: `src/AIProjectOrchestrator.API/appsettings.json`
+- Web UI configuration: `src/AIProjectOrchestrator.Web/appsettings.json`

 ## Health Check